-- (f) Nuisance Calls: The DHB acknowledges that achieving a healthy work life balance is an important part of sustaining an individual's wellbeing.
+(f) Nuisance Calls: The DHB acknowledges that achieving a healthy work life balance is an important part of sustaining an individual's wellbeing.
 To support wellbeing, the DHB commits to minimise afterhours calls to those who are not rostered on call, to situations of medical and or operational emergency.
-The DHB also expects that employees will take a reasonable approach and accept misdials may still occur. - (g) Computer Calls: When the employer requires an employee to log onto the employers computer system, having left their place of employment they shall be paid a minimum of 2 hours at T2, on the same terms set out in this clause.
+The DHB also expects that employees will take a reasonable approach and accept misdials may still occur.